aditya-283/15-618-Project/README.md

 ## Goals and Deliverables
 The main goal of this project is a functional and correct implementation of MPI that is reasonably performant - applications scale with increasing processor cores.

+Targets:
-75% - Basics of process spawning and teardown, synchronous point to point communication 100% - Collective communication - MPI_Bcast.
-Ensuring correctness and performance scaling on a test program 120% - MPI_Scatter, MPI_Gather, MPI_Reduce
+* 75%  - Basics of process spawning and teardown, synchronous point to point communication
+* 100% - Collective communication - `MPI_Bcast`.
+Ensuring correctness and performance scaling on a test program
+* 125% - Efficient implementations of remaining collective communication primitives - `MPI_Scatter`, `MPI_Gather`, `MPI_Reduce`

 ## Schedule
-Week 10 - 04/02 - Process spawning, identification and teardown.
+* Week of 03/27 - Process spawning, identification and teardown.

-Week 11 - 04/09 - Setup interprocess communication using channels to implement P2P communication primitives.
+* Week of 04/03 - Setup interprocess communication using channels to implement P2P communication primitives.

-Project checkpoint  - 04/11

-Week 12 - 04/16 - Implement collective commmunication primitives.
+* Week of 04/10 - Implement collective commmunication primitives.

+**Project checkpoint  - 04/11**
-Week 13 - 04/23 - Benchmarking and correctness evaluation
+* Week of 04/17 - Benchmarking and correctness evaluation

-Week 14 - 04/29 - Writing documentation, final project report and preparing a demo.
+* Week of 04/24 - Writing documentation, final project report and preparing a demo.

-Project Report      - 04/29
+**Project Report      - 04/29**

-Presentation        - 05/05
+**Presentation        - 05/05**

 ## References
 [1] https://www.open-mpi.org/

 [2] https://hpc-tutorials.llnl.gov/mpi/